Our structure and governance

 The Prevention Centre is a collaboration in which the research is co-produced by academic researchers, systems practitioners and policy makers across Australia.

 To ensure our research is of the highest quality and meets the needs of the system, we have established a structure and governance built around six main components:

-As the group to which the Centre Director is accountable, the Centre’s Governance Authority is responsible for approving the budget, projects and research priorities of the Centre.
+As the group to which the Centre’s Co-Directors are accountable, the Centre’s Governance Authority is responsible for approving the budget, projects and research priorities of the Centre.
 Meeting at least four times a year, its members are representatives from each of the Funding Partners.

 Scientific Advisory Committee

 The Scientific Advisory Committee serves as an external reference for the work of the Prevention Centre, to link it to the broader prevention, knowledge translation and implementation research environments, and to provide confidence to our funders that the work we conduct is of an internationally acceptable standard, contemporary and worthwhile.
 The group meets biennially.